 What Does Daylily Rust Look Like?

-Daylily rust actually starts as small spots having a noticeable yellow color which can be easily found on the surface of the leaves.
+Daylily rust actually starts as small spots having a noticeable yellow colour which can be easily found on the surface of the leaves.
 These small spots, once expanding, can further appear as pustules or elevated round spots on the leaves.
-Colors may range from being plain yellow at the beginning to light orange and even rust like brown daylily leaves as the condition becomes greatly severe.
+Colours may range from being plain yellow at the beginning to light orange and even rust like brown daylily leaves as the condition becomes greatly severe.